npielawski/pytorch_tiramisu/README.md

 * Make sure the features you are interested in fit approximately the perceptive field.
-For instance, if you have an object that measures 50 pixels, you need at approx. 6 levels of resolution in down/up blocks.
+For instance, if you have an object that measures 50 pixels, you need at approx. 6 levels of resolution in down/up blocks (since 2^6=64 > 50).
 Or use early transition, which down samples the input by two.
 * If you need to reduce the memory footprint, trying out the efficient version, enabling the early transition is a great way to start.
 Then, using compression, reducing the growth rate and finally the number of dense blocks in the down/up blocks.
-* Use upsampling instead of deconvolution, seriously.
-Deconvolutions are hard to manage and create a lot of gridding artefacts.
+* Use upsampling instead of transposed convolution, seriously.
+Transposed convolutions are hard to manage and [may create a lot of gridding artefacts](https://distill.pub/2016/deconv-checkerboard/).
 * Use blurpooling if you want the neural network to be shift-invariant (good accuracy even when shifting the input).

 ## Built With

-* [Pytorch](https://pytorch.org/) - Version 1.4.0 (for memory efficient version)
+* [Pytorch](https://pytorch.org/) - Version >=1.4.0 (for memory efficient version)

-## Authors
+## Contributing

-* **Nicolas Pielawski** - *Initial work*

 See also the list of [contributors](https://github.com/npielawski/torch_tiramisu/contributors) who participated in this project.
+For contributing, make sure the code passes the checks of [Pylama](https://github.com/klen/pylama), [Bandit](https://github.com/PyCQA/bandit) and [Mypy](https://github.com/python/mypy).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments